demensky/demensky.com/index.md

 **2019.12 – 2022.02.**

-Development of extensions for Twitch, Admin pages and websites.
+Development of Twitch extensions, Admin pages and websites.
 Working with JSON-RPC like protocol over WebSocket.
-Using a mono-repository and isomorphic code.
+Using a mono-repository, isomorphic and strictly type-safe code.

 ### Citrus